 Even though Shopify Payments don’t have a transaction fee, they do charge 2.9% + 30¢ for credit card payments and 2.7% for in-person purchases.
 Want to use Paypal, Square or another external payment gateway instead?
 These incur a hefty 2.0% transaction fee, plus whatever fee the processor tacks on as well.
 This may seem inconsequential at first, but they can definitely add up and affect your company’s bottom line.

 That brings us to our recommended alternatives, of which there are plenty to choose from.
 While Shopify was among the first, they certainly aren’t the only choice these days.
 The competition is fierce and dozens of companies want to bring your business to their service.
-These e-commerce platforms range from full hosted to self hosted solutions, website builders with online store plans and even shop plugins for an existing CMS like WordPress.
+These e-commerce platforms range from fully hosted to self-hosted solutions, website builders with online store plans and even shop plugins for an existing CMS like WordPress.

 The Best Alternatives to Shopify are: